 “Internship years, or traditional rotating years, are becoming fewer and fewer,” he says.
 “It’s not a good backup plan, and those spots are generally linked to another program.”

 Instead, think creatively about your interests and how they might align with different specialties, Dr. Lausen suggests.
 “Internal medicine-pediatrics could overlap with internal medicine or with pediatrics, or family medicine could overlap with pediatrics or obstetrics or emergency medicine,” he notes.
 “But there are also limits to this approach.
 For instance, if you’re a non-ER boarded doctor, you can’t work in a level-one emergency room as a family physician.”

 On the other hand, scrambling into a TRI position worked out for Jordan Hitchens, DO, who failed to match into an emergency medicine residency last year.
-“I am now in a TRI at a very well-respected program, where I am working towards my end goal of becoming an emergency physician,” says Dr. Hitchens, who plans to re-enter the Match in 2018 and anticipates pursuing both emergency medicine and family medicine.
+“I am now in a TRI at a very well-respected program, where I am working towards my end goal of becoming an emergency physician,” Dr. Hitchens told The DO in 2017.
+Last year, Dr. Hitchens joined the emergency medicine residency program at University Hospitals in Cleveland.

 5. Stay informed about the single GME transition

 As the profession transitions to a single system of graduate medical education accreditation, the world of the match will be changing.
 The final AOA Match took place Feb.
 4, 2019.
 In 2020 and beyond, most fourth-years will participate in the NRMP Match.